Jin Boyang: 2020–2021 season

 With the 2020–21 figure skating season having to deal with the COVID-19 pandemic, senior skaters were invited to a maximum of one Grand Prix event, based largely on geographic location.
 Jin was invited to the 2020 Cup of China.
-He won the competition with a clean short program and a long program that had the highest technical difficulty of the competitors despite a couple of errors.
-He challenged himself technically as well as artistically, choosing short program music that had a slower tempo than before.
+He won the competition with a clean short program and a long program that had the highest technical difficulty of the competitors despite some errors.
+He challenged himself technically as well as artistically, choosing short program music that had a slower tempo than his previous programs.

-Throughout the season, there were multiple clips of Jin video training with Brian Orser and Tracy Wilson.
-Before the 2021 World Championships, his biography was updated to reflect their addition to his coaching team.
+Before the 2021 World Championships, Jin's biography was updated to reflect the addition of Brian Orser and Tracy Wilson to his coaching team.
 Jin finished in twenty-second place at the World Championships.
-The combined placement of Yan Han, and Jin wasn't enough to qualify more than one spot for the 2022 Winter Olympics in Beijing.
+The combined placement of Yan Han and Jin was not enough to qualify more than one spot for the 2022 Winter Olympics.